MrBlinki/sui_hackaton25/README.md

 # sui_hackaton25
 SUI &lt;> BSA Hackathon 3rd Edition 💧
+Project made as a team of 5 in ~24 hours

 ## Package and object IDs (testnet)
 - JUKEBOX_PACKAGE_ID: